gkorpal/gkorpal.github.io/_pages/book-list.md

 ---

 {% include base_path %}
-Following are the good book lists:
+Following are some of the books that I would recommend reading:

 * [Popular Maths and Fiction](#popular-maths-and-fiction)
 * [Biographies and Autobiographies](#biographies-and-autobiographies)